strepkov/demonstrator/paper/draft.md

 > Below the table you write for each requirement a paragraph comparing (R1) for all tools; write a parapgraph comparing (R2) -> just take a look how we did it in Section 4

 ## Architecture

+A software architecture refers to the high level structures of a software system.
+The selection of a suitable architecture is very important on the initial design stage.
+In our case, EmbeddedMontiArc is already developed as self-containing services based on .jar files.
+Due to the derived requirement R3, we have to develop a web-based application.
+Therefore on the server-side, some services, from the EmbeddedMontiArcStudio, can be selected and integrated.
+But still one server-side component is missing.
+The server must handle multiple users at the same time, and the server must do the messaging from the back-end to the front-end.
+Students should get a response from the server, to receive compiled controller or just fix errors with can appear during the compilation process.
+The EmbeddedMontiArcStudio has its own 3D simulator, which has lots of power features.
+But it has some weaknesses, which do not allow us to use it in our case.
+It can not handle multiple users, it requires powerful computer, it has to be installed, which contradicts the requirements.

 > say something general about the architecture, that we EmbeddedMontiArc is already developed as self-containing services based on JAR files, therefore
 > on the server-side services from the EmbeddedMontiArcStudio can be selected and integrated.
 > but the server must handle multiple users at the same time, and the server must do the messaging from the backend to the front-end